Modern Foreign Languages (MFL)

 ‘We want our learners to become competent and independent linguists and culturally aware global citizens’.

-Our curriculum follows 3 ‘Big Ideas’, covering a broad range of topics and offering our students opportunities to develop their competence, and become skilled linguists.
+Our curriculum follows 3 ‘Big Ideas’, covering a broad range of topics and three pillars of language learning (vocabulary, phonics and grammar); offering our students opportunities to develop their competence, and become skilled linguists.
 Culture is an integral part of the curriculum, as we want our students to become culturally aware global citizens.

 Key Stage 3

-We offer 3 languages in Y7 (French, Spanish, and German) and all students study one of those languages.
-In Y8, our keenest linguists will be offered the opportunity to study an additional language to broaden their cultural and linguisitic experience.
+At KS3, we offer 2 languages in Y7 (French and Spanish) and all our students learn a language.
+From September 2026, our keenest linguists in Y8 will be offered the opportunity to study German to broaden their cultural and linguistic experience.
+Students then have the opportunity to study one or two languages at GCSE.

 Year 7